crleonard/learn-swift/README.md

 * Follow throught the code.

-### Prerequisites
+## Prerequisites

-What things you need to install the software and how to install them
+What you will require to run these lessons.

-* Mac running Xcode.
+* Apple Mac
+* Xcode
+* Time & Patients

 ## Lessons